ReferenceType/H264Sharp/README.md

 }
 ```
 Bitmaps are not included on library to keep it cross platform.
-<br/>For the bitmaps and other image container types i will provide extention libraries.
+<br/>For the bitmaps and other image container types, an extention library is provided.
 ``` c#
 private static Bitmap RgbToBitmap(RgbImage img)
 {